Ulisessg/web-projects/README.md

 # Continuous integration 👷‍♂️

-## The continuous integration process run at [TravisCi](https://travis-ci.org/) following the next steps
+## The continuous integration process runs on Github Actions following the next steps

 ### 1. All dependencies are installed.